open/close all folders

 - Possibly the largest Fan Verse is Eyrie Productions' Undocumented Features, with nearly twenty years of work and a coherent setting spanning at least 500 years of in-story time (and thousands of years of history), and incorporating dozens upon dozens of sources.

-- The Private Diary Of Elizabeth Quatermain is an LXG fic series which picks up where the movie left off.
+- The Private Diary of Elizabeth Quatermain is a fic series which picks up where The League of Extraordinary Gentlemen movie left off.
 It took four years to write and stretched across five complete multi-chapter stories, plus a handful of side scenes and alternate points of view.
 The final installment crossed over with the same author's unfinished Sherlock Holmes fanfic, thus indicating that the two stories take place in the same continuity.
 It also spawned a few instances of Recursive Fanfiction from other writers.

 - The Vantage Point series by Aggie2011 takes place in the Marvel Cinematic Universe, with focus on Black Widow, Hawkeye, and Agent Coulson.
 Fics are set pre- and post-Avengers, and are AU by virtue of having no canon for the events covered.
 World building is very Like Reality Unless Noted, but the inner workings of SHIELD and various missions are explored.

 - The DAYDverse, a darker take on Harry Potter started by Thanfiction and expanded upon, with the primary protagonist being Neville Longbottom.
 Starts with a parallel story to ''Literature/HarryPotterAndTheDeathlyHallows'' and continues with the second of three books called "Sluagh," as well as numerous one-shots, missing scenes, and character profiles.

 - On the subject of Harry Potter fic, the Dangerverse arguably qualifies.
 Started by whydoyouneedtoknow (and yes, that is a The Incredibles reference), the story reimagines the canon.
 At last count the mainline story was at 1.18 million words and counting.
 As with the Dumbledore's Armyverse, there are numerous one-shots, missing scenes, and numerous Alternate Universe fics by the author.
 At last count there were at least four alternate universes written by other authors.

 - Author bedlamsbard on LJ has three Narniaverses — Warsverse, Petaverse, and now possibly Casverse.
 Also Dustverse, which is really a continuation of Warsverse.
 Maybe.